simonmichael/hledger/doc/developer-guide.md

     $ cd hledger
     ```

-3. Install optional extra tools (see the Makefile for a list):
+3. Install [GNU Make](http://www.gnu.org/software/make) and other optional extra tools (see the Makefile for a list):

     ```shell
-    $ stack install shelltestrunner hasktags profiteur
+    $ stack install shelltestrunner hasktags profiteur hpack
     ```

 4. Run `make` or `stack --help` to see some suggested commands: